Gluten Free Chocolate Mint Brownies

 Step 4: Pour the chocolate mixture into the dry ingredients.
 If you want, reserve some to sprinkle over the top of the batter.
 Add the chopped candy and mix it into a nice brownie batter.

-Brownie batter in an 8x8 pan.
+The brownie batter in an 8x8 pan.

 This image has an empty alt attribute; its file name is halloween-candy-brownies-stack.jpg

-Can you make this recipe dairy-free?
+Can I make this recipe dairy-free?

-You can use a non-dairy butter like Earth Balance to make this recipe dairy free.
+You can use a non-dairy butter like Earth Balance to make this recipe dairy-free.
 Use a dairy-free Halloween candy.
-Note Junior Mints and York Peppermint patties are not dairy-free.
+Note Junior Mints and York Peppermint Patties are not dairy-free.

 Store the leftover brownies in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.